SineQuaNonSoftware/puppet-proxmox/README.md

 include proxmox
 ```

-By default, the module creates to bridges/networks for your VMs/CTs:
+By default, the module creates two bridges/networks for your VMs/CTs:

 * vmbr0 is the public network, where you can use your additional/failover IPs for your load balancer, firewall, etc...
 Any public VM needs an interface here.
-* vmbr1 is the private network, for the application/database/backend VMs that don't need to be reached directly from the internet.
+* vmbr1 is the private network, for the application/database/backend VMs that don't need to be acessible directly from the internet.
 Connect an interface here and you get:
   * a private IP (10.0.1.0/24) by DHCP,
   * access to the internet through NAT,
   * local DNS resolution so everyone can find their friends